K-Sato1995/gatsbyBlog/content/posts/Ruby-Refactoring-Guide/index.md

   - Ruby
   - Tips
 published: true
-description: "When I am trying to refactor code base in my personal projects or projects at work, I often forget how I did refactor similar code before.
-So I listed some useful refactoring methods to follow in this post. "
+description: 'When I am trying to refactor code base in my personal projects or projects at work, I often forget how I did refactor similar code before.
+So I listed some useful refactoring methods to follow in this post. '
 ---

 # Common Refactoring approaches

 ## Extract Method